kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 resolve to the SRV records local to the clusters stateful replicas for each clusters, something like listed further.
 The name resolution is exactly as it happens for the local statefulsets in k8s today.
 Additionally note that the federation name _myfederation_ has explicitly been dropped in this example to demonstrate a local query.
-This is also how the in cluster kube-dns works.
+This is also how the in-cluster kube-dns works.
 It parses and considers the service name query to be local or federated global based on the presence of valid federation name segment in the queried string.
 [Refer here](https://github.com/kubernetes/dns/blob/master/pkg/dns/dns.go#L588).